googleapis/nodejs-vertexai/README.md

 ## Initialize the `VertexAI` class

 To use the Vertex AI SDK for Node.js, create an instance of `VertexAI` by passing it your Google Cloud project ID and location.
-Then create a reference to a generative model.
+Then create an instance of the GenerativeModel class using the VertexAI class methods.

 ```javascript
 const {